How Social Media Can Impact Your Divorce

 If there’s one thing we all rely on social media for, it’s venting our frustrations.
 Whether it’s a politician we don’t like, a seat belt ticket we don’t think we deserve, or relationship problems, sometimes we just want to click “share.”

 However, if you’re going through a divorce, take a bit of advice from your family law attorney: stay off social media.
-It can have a huge negative impact on the outcome of your case, sometimes in ways you never expect.
+It can have a huge negative impact on the outcome of your case, and sometimes in ways you never expect.

 Friends-Only Doesn’t Mean Friends-Only